 Streaming via subscription

 If you want to watch Rebels, Youtube is a good place to do it — the whole series is available for purchase, either by season or by episode.
-High definition is a bit more expensive, as you might expect.
+High-definition is a bit more expensive, as you might expect.
 Clone Wars is also here, if you don’t have a Netflix subscription or if you’d just rather own the content.
 Someone also uploaded a compilation of the 2003 Clone Wars series, created by Genndy Tartakovsky (Samurai Jack) — it’s not canon, but you can watch it here for free.

 As you’ve probably surmised by now, most of the options here are fairly similar — it simply depends which ecosystem you prefer to invest in.
-Microsoft’s store is actually a bit more limited; neither of the animated series are available here, though all eight films are at similar pricing as the choices mentioned above.
+Microsoft’s store is actually a bit more limited; neither of the animated series are available here, though all nine films are at similar pricing as the choices mentioned above.

 - The future of Star Wars: All the known movies and TV series coming your way